Gabry Ponte: 2012–2014

 In 2012, Ponte released his single "Beat on My Drum" featuring Pitbull and Sophia del Carmen, which peaked at No. 11 on the US Hot Dance Club Songs.
 In January 2012, he also produced the international hit "Tacata'" by dance music trio Tacabro.

-Meanwhile, Ponte starts his solo projects and his first singles and remixes storm the European charts.
-In 2014, his single "Buonanotte Giorno" became a summer hit in Italy, reaching the top 10.
+Meanwhile, Ponte started his solo projects, and his first singles and remixes stormed the European charts.
+In 2014, his single "Buonanotte Giorno" became a summer hit in Italy, reaching the top 10 in the country.
 In the same year, he entered the Top 100 DJs chart from DJ Mag at No. 61, also as the highest-ranked Italian.